[Update in March 2021: I followed this strategy in 2019 and 2020. I’m including the minor tweaks I made in the last two years.]

 Spending more than we make is quite a change from living below our means.
 Unlike others who are able to cover their expenses by a pension, a spouse’s job, self-employment, or real estate rental, maybe supplemented by spending some dividends, we will actually start withdrawing from our investments.

 After thinking for some time about how we will do it, I came up with a plan.
 I’m sharing our setup here.
 It’s not going to be the best for everyone.
 Only we are going with it.
-As you will see, it’s not hard at all, and many parts are still familiar.
+As you’ll see, it’s not hard at all, and many parts are still familiar.

 Self-Employment Income To Roth Accounts